Judy Moran

 Judith Maryanne Moran (née Brooks; born 18 December 1944) is the matriarch of the Moran criminal family of Melbourne, Victoria, Australia, involved in the Melbourne gangland killings.

 Personal life

 Moran was born in Victoria on 18 December 1944.
 In 1963, she married Leslie John "Johnny" Cole, who was shot dead in Sydney drug-related gangland conflict in 1982.
 Cole was the father of their son Mark Cole, born in 1964 (later Mark Moran).
 Judy began a relationship with Lewis Moran in 1966 and was divorced from Cole at the time of his death.
 Judy and Lewis Moran had a son Jason Moran in 1967.
 The Morans separated in 1995.

 Mark Moran was murdered in 2000, Jason Moran was murdered in 2003, and Lewis Moran was murdered in 2004.

 Desmond Moran, Lewis's brother, was murdered in June 2009.
 Judy Moran was arrested, charged and subsequently convicted of his murder.
-In 2011, she was sentenced to 26 years' jail, with a non-parole period of 21 years.
+In 2011, she was sentenced to 26 years prison, with a non-parole period of 21 years.